-In 2018, I supported a piece of research on the future of philanthropy.
-Drawing largely on the results of a series of expert workshops around the world, the report of that research produced valuable insights into the state of philanthropy in different parts of the world and into the key trends that were shaping it, and were most likely to continue to do so.
+In 2018, I had the privilege of supporting a piece of research on the future of philanthropy.
+Drawing largely on the results of a series of expert workshops held around the world, the report produced as a result of that research yielded valuable insights into the state of philanthropy worldwide and the key trends that were shaping it, and were most likely to continue to do so.

-To build on this work, we commissioned a second report at the beginning of 2021 whose purpose was threefold: first, to determine what progress these trends had made in the interim; second, to see what other trends had arisen in the meantime; and third - and most importantly - to see how these trends were playing out in three different regions of the world and to produce practical recommendations for philanthropists as to how they could help support and build on them.
+To build on this work, a second report was commissioned at the beginning of 2021.
+The purpose of this follow-on report was threefold: firstly, to determine the progress made in the trends identified in the previous report; secondly, to identify any new emerging trends; and thirdly - and perhaps most importantly - to provide practical recommendations for philanthropists on how to support and build on these trends.